 DCS-based Privacy Codes

 Digital Coded Squelch works by transmitting a digital bitstream with the audio.
 The bitstream is encoded with error correction and can accommodate 512 different squelch codes.
 These codes are typically represented as an octal (base 8) number.
 However, because of the way the codes are packed into the bitstream, there is a possibility of misalignment errors upon decoding.
 To reduce the potential for decoding errors, most manufacturers only use 83 of the 512 codes.
-However, some Midland radios and some Baofeng radios use more than that.
+However, some Midland radios and the Baofeng radios can use any DCS code.
 In fact, the Baofeng and Jetstream radios can use inverted DCS codes (too complicated to explain here).
-Not sure why you would ever want or need that, so I’ve omitted them from the chart.
+Not sure why you would ever want or need that, so I've omitted them from the chart.

 Many radios just have one set of numbered privacy codes, and you have to magically know where it switches from CTCSS to DCS.
 This is how my Motorola MT351R works.
 Privacy code 38 is CTCSS with a 250.3 Hz tone, privacy code 39 is DCS using code 023.
 The MT351R has 121 privacy codes, 38 CTCSS tones, and 83 DCS codes.

 The DCS-based privacy codes have been implemented two different ways.
-Uniden and Motorola just keep the privacy code numbers going, and switch from CTCSS to DCS at code 39.
-Midland, Cobra, and Baofeng have a separate DCS mode, and the privacy codes start over at 1.
+Uniden, Motorola, and Backcountry Access just keep the privacy code numbers going, and switch from CTCSS to DCS at code 39.
+Midland and Cobra have a separate DCS mode, and the privacy codes start over at 1.

 Feedback and Sources